-The Group entered into an interest rate swap agreements with a total notional amount of £314,084,070, settled three monthly from 15 December 2018 through 15 June 2033.
+On 23 December 2021, the Company amended its initial interest rate swap agreements with a notional amount of £314,084,070, settled every 3 months from 15 March 2022 through 15 June 2033.

-These agreements enable the Group to receive a variable rate of interest equal to LIBOR in exchange for the payment of a fixed rate of interest of: 2.8% and 1.8% for the swaps in relation to its term loan facility.
+These agreements enable the Company to receive a variable rate of interest equal to SONIA in exchange for the payment of its respective fixed rate of interest for the swaps in relation to its term loan facility.